wild-card-ai/agents-json/README.md

 #### Why use OpenAPI?

 OpenAPI is a thoughtful standard that has evolved with the changes of HTTP APIs.
 It is the gold standard for describing how API endpoints work and can be executed.
 Most API providers have OpenAPI specs or have APIs that can be described fully by OpenAPI.
-These specs aren't quite sufficient for the age of agents, but do provide great groundwork for API<->agent communication.
+These specs aren't quite sufficient for the age of agents, but do provide great groundwork for API↔agent communication.

 ## Feature Roadmap